offbynull/learn/Math/input/input.md

 some of the above are overkill and need to be pruned

+## Inequality Rules

+TODO: discuss as if it were a scale

+TODO: discuss as on a number line -- if a is greater than b, a is to the right of b

 # Absolute Value

 TODO: write this up from section 3.1 of openstax prealg book